rabix/benten/Readme.md

 In some cases, your colleagues will pull rank on you and force push their update on you.
 But that is a social matter for you all to sort out.

+# Limitations/Quirks

+## YAML flowstyle
+YAML allows you to use a `flow style` which is very concise.
+If you put the top level elements (`cwlVersion`, `class`, `steps` etc.) in flow style _Benten_ will not work for you.
+If you put the elements in the `step` field in flow style, _Benten_ will not work for you.

+## Inline step editing and blank lines
+If you have an inline step, and have a blank line with white-spaces, on editing the step these white-spaces will disappear from your blank line.
+In general it is a good practice not to have spurious whitespace in a blank line anyway ...

 # License
 [Apache 2.0](LICENSE)